Things To Do

 Han Chinese

-The majority ethnic group in Changsha, making up around 90% of the city's population.
+The majority ethnic group in Changsha, making up over 90% of the population, with a rich cultural history.

 Popular Sports